FehintolaObafemi/personal-portfolio/content/jobs/DEPA/index.md

 ---
-date: '2020-12-02'
+date: '2020-05-01'
-title: 'Dev Ops / Cloud Engineer'
+title: 'DevOps Engineer'
-company: 'DEPA Research Laboratory'
+company: 'Data Engineering and Predictive Analytics Laboratory'
 location: 'Baltimore, MD'
 range: 'May 2020 - May 2021'
 url: ''
 ---

-- Work with a variety of different languages, platforms, frameworks, and content management systems such as MySQL, AWS RDS, AWS EC2, Python, JavaScript, and TypeScript
+- Cut data-segmentation processing time by 50% by developing a Python application that automated segmentation of API-sourced data in preparation for machine-learning models
-- Communicate with multi-disciplinary teams of engineers, researchers and designers on a daily basis to improve productivity
+- Achieved 95% uptime for a cloud database by maintaining a CI/CD pipeline that autonomously consolidated social-media data on a daily basis
-- Maintain a cloud database and CI/CD pipeline that implements an autonomous coalition of data from social media platforms with a 85% accuracy on a daily basis
+- Disambiguated user identities and demonstrated a network graph of relationships between users with 90% accuracy